sorbet/sorbet/website/docs/generics.md

 - Many things **don't type check when they should**.

-  This is bad because it will cause undue toil to people attempting to use the generic abstraction, especially those who are new to Sorbet (or even Ruby) and/or those who are not intimately familiar with the limitations of Sorbet's generics.
+  This is bad because it causes confusion and frustration for people attempting to use the generic abstraction, not for the person who implemented the abstraction.
+This is especially painful for those who are new to Sorbet (or even Ruby), as well as those those who are not intimately familiar with the limitations of Sorbet's generics.

   To mitigate this, "test drive" the abstraction being built.
 Don't assume that if the implementation type checks that it will work for downstream consumers.